Jeanette Aw: 2015–2019: Best Actress and hiatus

 In February 2015, Aw played a fashionable single blogger known for baring her break-up experiences and shaming her exes online in Channel U drama Let It Go.
-She nabbed six awards at the Star Awards 2015 Show 1 before receiving her All-Time Favourite Artiste award after winning the Top 10 Most Popular Female Artistes award from 2003–2006, 2009-2014 respectively at Star Awards 2015 Show 2 with Vivian Lai.
-In July 2015, she guest starred in The Journey: Our Homeland, thus becoming the only cast member to have appeared in all three instalments of the trilogy.
+She nabbed six awards at the Star Awards 2015 Show 1 In July 2015, she guest starred in The Journey: Our Homeland, thus becoming the only cast member to have appeared in all three instalments of the trilogy.

 It was announced in May that year that Aw would play Zhao Fei Er for the second time in blockbuster drama The Dream Makers II, the sequel to the 2013 hit series.
 Even before filming begun, Aw's Best Actress award chances at the following year's Star Awards were highlighted.
 Aw explained that her character would suffer from depression and she has done some research on the characteristics and behaviour of depression patients to better portray her role.
 In July, Aw and co-star Zoe Tay promoted the drama at the China International Film & TV Programs Exhibition in Beijing.
 Later in November, Aw's debut film, Find My Dad, grossed $37,850 over a 14-day limited release.
 Produced in Malaysia in 2012, Aw played a single mother.
 At the inaugural PPCTV MediaCorp Awards in Cambodia, Aw was the most decorated artiste, nabbing "Favourite Lead Actress" and "Favourite Female TV Character" for portraying Zhao Fei Er in The Dream Makers.
 Following the airing of The Dream Makers II in December, Aw's embodiment of the role was lauded.
 She went on to clinch the awards for "Best Actress", "Favourite Female Character" and "Favourite Onscreen Couple" at Star Awards 2016.